 A lounge where Queen Victoria once took tea was a prime example of a space earmarked by the funders for teaching.
 However, we felt the room, with its historic fabric and associations, was too significant to be included in the school’s area brief.
 Instead, the decision was made to restore the lounge, giving the school a parlour space bursting with character and history.

 We were fortunate to have extensive, direct communication with the DfE project lead which enabled us to develop a bespoke design that evolved iteratively and sensibly in this way.
 This dialogue was critical to the success of the overall project.

 As the demand for schools in densely populated urban areas inevitably increases, it is more likely that projects will be constrained in some form and require a degree of creative customisation.

 Reuse of buildings, historic or otherwise, can answer part of this need and may bring benefits to a school’s character if appropriately incorporated.
 But it is essential to recognise that projects with unique constraints require a bespoke brief and creative solutions which are allowed to develop without rigidly adhering to the ‘one size fits all’ approach.

-Craig Brown specialises in school design and is currently lead architect for the Ealing Fields High School project.
-If you have any questions or would like to discuss your own project with Craig, please get in touch.
+Craig Brown specialises in school design and was lead architect for the Ealing Fields High School project.
+If you’d like to find out more or discuss your own project, please get in touch.